 Doing these sweet surprises for kids does take time and effort and sometimes it's really hard to pretend to be a waitress for dinner after a long day.
 But you know, it's totally worth it.
 I believe kids learn the best from example.
 Just watch and the next time they will be writing you notes and putting them under the pillows or serving you over the dinner table.

 I know life is busy and hectic enough.
 You might think who has time for all this??
 Don't stress, you don't have to do this daily.
 It's enough if you do 1 surprise a week/month.
 Whatever works for you best.

 If you can't tell yet, I am an addict for surprises.
 I adore surprising my kids so I put all of my ideas in a book - 100 Surprises For Kids To knock Their Socks off!
 It's beautifully designed with pictures, tutorials and recipes needed for the surprises.
 Occasion or no occasion, the book has it all!
 Surprise kids without breaking a bank and without spending hours on planning.
-Watch a video of our favorite surprises.